-Hate crimes are defined according to the FBI's Uniform Crime Reporting Crime Data Collection Hate Guidelines and Training Manual.
-Although the law states that institutions must use the UCR for defining and classifying crimes, it does not require Clery Act crime reporting to meet all UCR standards.
+Hate crimes are defined according to the FBI's Uniform Crime Reporting Crime Hate Data Collection Guidelines and Training Manual.
+Although the law states institutions must use the UCR for defining and classifying crimes, it does not require Clery Act crime reporting to meet all UCR standards.
 Definitions for the crimes and offenses listed in the following tables are included in Appendix A.